 - Annual ROV design and piloting challenge for students aged 10-22

 - Workshops for teachers and students participating in MARINE

 - Teacher Toolkits including educational materials and curriculum ideas as a resource for technology education and STEM based learning.
 The current Teacher Toolkit is provided by the Marine Advanced Technology Education (MATE) center, which consists of instructional videos on how to assemble the Angelfish ROV following free log-in to the MATE website

 - Students throughout each of the Ocean Academy programs will be positively impacted by MARINE-themed training as they take part in ROV design challenges at BIOS

-MARINE is generously supported by HSBC, XL Foundation and others.
+MARINE is generously supported by lead donor RenaissanceRe, with additional support from BAC Group of Companies and others.